 What do you think at the end of your workday or when you have a break?
 Is it the wellbeing of your family?
 Is it a planet that can offer a decent life to you or your children?
 Is it addressing unfair conditions of migrants and other people who experience difficulties?
 Or are you concerned about achieving real gender equality?

 You care, and we care about these causes, too, because this is the motivation that drives our co-workers, our customers and our partners.
 Ultimately, banking is about creating a more equitable and sustainable world.
-Recently, we discussed this during our GABV Summit in Vancouver, focusing on issues of climate, equality and migrants’ rights.
-If we remain dedicated to these causes, we can progressively change the world for the better through banking on values.
+If we remain dedicated to causes such as climate, equality and migrants’ rights, we can progressively change the world for the better through banking on values.

 Participate in our campaign to learn more about banking on values and to help us spread the word, because we are all in this together.
 There’s another way of banking for the people who care about society and the planet.
 It’s time to talk about it and time to act.